 A collective imbalance in emotions, personality traits, life expectations, and experiences affect psychological well-being.
-In the case of women a.
-Dependent Variable: Women Empowerment entrepreneurs, psychological well-being is very critical to consider.
+In the case of women entrepreneurs, psychological well-being is very critical to consider.
 It can be conceptualized through environmental control, personal growth, positive relations, life purpose, and self-acceptance.
 Hence, this study has examined women entrepreneurs' psychological well-being based on these variables, and the following outcomes have been derived.